FENECON Home 20 & 30 assembly and operating instructions

 -

-The power storage system can cause electric shock and burns due to short-circuit currents.
+The electrical energy storage system can cause electric shock and burns due to short-circuit currents.

 -